gersak/vura/README.md

-# Vura CORE
+# Vura (core)

 [![Clojars Project](https://img.shields.io/clojars/v/kovacnica/vura.core.svg)](https://clojars.org/kovacnica/vura.core)

-Vura is small clojure/script **ZERO DEPENDENCY** time computation and manipulation library.
+Vura is small clojure/script **zero dependency** time computation and manipulation library.
 Library uses numeric representation of time to compute Gregorian calendar years, months and so on.
 Library calculates time with system offset by transforming local timestamp value to UTC value at given time with function **date->value** after which time is just number.
 When computation/manipulation is over numeric value of time should be transformed to Date representation by caling **value->date**.